 Pokémon Gold and Silver added 100 Pokémon to the original 151, including arguably the best trio of starters Pokémon has seen.
 Beyond adding to the Pokédex, generation two made great strides in multiple areas over the original.
 For starters, you now had to think about the time of day when trying to catch new friends, as the day/night cycle smartly added a layer of depth to your time spent in the long grass.

 Adding to the systems seen in Pokémon Yellow, generation two leaned into dual-types, allowing you to make a more varied and strategically diverse team to bring into battle.
 The Johto region happens to be our favorite to explore as well and has the best legendary birds (Lugia and Ho-Oh).

 We’d be remiss not to mention HeartGold and SoulSilver, the enhanced DS remakes of Gold and Silver.
 HeartGold and SoulSilver added the Kanto region to the map, connecting Johto with the landmass that started the phenomenon.
 With 16 gym leaders to best, HeartGold and SoulSilver remain the deepest, lengthiest Pokémon games ever created.
 If we could only play one Pokémon game for the rest of our lives, it’d be HeartGold or SoulSilver.

 Starter (Yellow): Pikachu

 Partly due to nostalgia, partly due to how these games still feel great today, generation one’s trio of excellent Pokémon games take our second spot.
 To this day, generation one has the best collection of Pokémon.
 We’ll never forget the original 151 nor Ash’s first adventure.
-From the opening moments in Pallet Town to choosing your first starter to racking up gym badges and defeating the Elite Four, Pokémon Red and Blue just feel right.
+From the opening moments in Pallet Town to choosing your first starter, racking up gym badges, and defeating the Elite Four, Pokémon Red and Blue just feel right.